Page Title

 Kitchen caddy FAQs

-Each household received a free kitchen caddy, two rolls of compostable caddy liners and instructions ahead of the rollout.
-The caddy is a small countertop style bin with a lid and handle, designed to be kept on your kitchen bench for collecting your food scraps.
+The kitchen caddy is a small countertop style bin with a lid and handle, designed to be kept on your kitchen bench for collecting your food scraps.

 What do I do once my compostable caddy liners run out?